-To help prevent hardware theft and unauthorized access to your computer, several security options are available.
-In addition to a physical lock, unauthorized use of your computer can be prevented by a software lock that locks the keyboard until a correct password is typed in.
+To help prevent hardware theft and unauthorized access to your computer, several security lock options are available.
+The following sections will help you identify and install the various types of locks that might be available for your computer.
+In addition to physical locks, unauthorized use of your computer can be prevented by a software lock that locks the keyboard until a correct password is typed in.

-Make sure that any security cables you install do not interfere with other computer
+Make sure that any security cables you install do not interfere with other computer cables.